How do carbs affect my health?

 Carbohydrate and appetite

 There have not been many scientific studies looking specifically at the effects of carbohydrate intake on appetite in people with diabetes.
-But a 2005 study indicates that lowering of carbohydrate intake helps reduce appetite, reduces energy intake and promotes weight loss in people with type 2 diabetes. www.ncbi.nlm.nih.gov/pmc/articles/PMC4204795/
+But a 2005 study indicates that lowering carbohydrate intake helps reduce appetite, reduces energy intake, and promotes weight loss in people with type 2 diabetes. www.ncbi.nlm.nih.gov/pmc/articles/PMC4204795/

-A low-carb diet may help reduce appetite because healthy, natural fat and adequate protein in the diet provide energy in a more sustained way than carbohydrate and don’t spike your insulin.
+A low-carb diet may help reduce appetite because healthy, natural fat and adequate protein in the diet provide energy in a more sustained way than carbohydrates and don’t spike your insulin.

 Reducing insulin levels and switching the body to get its energy from ketones, by burning body fat, will help reduce appetite throughout the day.

-How do I stop myself developing type 2 diabetes?
+How do I stop myself from developing type 2 diabetes?